Raspberry-Pi-Car/Chassis/README.md

 ## How to assemble

-Assembly tutorial coming soon.
+Assembly tutorial Coming Soon<sup>TM</sup>.

 ## Purpose
 ### Motivation
-After taking ESE 205, _Introduction to Engineering Design_ course at Washington University in St. Louis, and then becoming an _Assistant Instructor_ for the course and needing to repair the commercial alternative.
+After taking ESE 205, _Introduction to Engineering Design_ course at Washington University in St. Louis, and later becoming an _Assistant Instructor_ for the course, I needed to repair the commercial alternative.
 The brand will not be stated, but the vehicles were extremely time-consuming to construct and more importantly to maintain in a class setting.
 The servos were continuously getting stripped and needing continuous replacement.
 The was due to the weight of the items being supported, the nature of first year students, and the design being made of laser cut polycarbonate.
-This meant that the full car is held together with a lot of screws and hardware than what is truly necessary.
+This meant that the full car is held together with a lot of screws and hardware Which can be avoided if 3D printing is used.

+Since the big boom of 3D printing, 3D printing is more available than ever, it made sense to try and remake the cars using 3D printing, allowing for easier maintenance, since if a part broke, it could easily be reprinted.
+If the requirements for the class change, the model can be updated and reprinted for ~$5.
+The goal was to use less hardware as well, dropping the screw requirement from approximately 50 down to approximately 20 and removing the need for M3 standoffs to connect two laser cut panels together.

 ### Goal
 The goal was to design a simple and complete design for use in an introductory level hardware interfacing class.
 The goal of the class was to use onboard sensors to complete specified tasks as set by the instructor of the course.
 The chassis was to be design to be easy to assemble, easy to print, and, most importantly, easy to maintain.
 The aim was to make the servos easily replaceable while stabilizing the head and removing steering slop, which were both problems on the original design.